Brewster Whitecaps

 The Brewster Whitecaps are a collegiate summer baseball team based in Brewster, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's East Division.
 The Whitecaps play their home games at Stony Brook Field on the campus of Stony Brook Elementary School in Brewster.

 The Whitecaps most recently won the CCBL championship in 2021 when they defeated the Bourne Braves two games to none to win the best of three championship series.
 The title was the third in team history, having won previously in 2000 and 2017.
-The Whitecaps and the Bourne Braves joined the CCBL in 1988 as expansion teams, bringing the number of teams in the league to its current ten.
-The team has been led since 2015 by Keystone College field manager Jamie Shevchik.
+Since the club's inception, over 100 players have gone on to play in Major League Baseball.